avwsolutions/SN-API-Examples/api.md

 Creating a scripted REST API in ServiceNow is rather simple.
 The development consists of six small guided steps which help you to setup your own API in minutes.

-Let's start it only takes up to 10 minutes.
+Let's start, it only takes up to 10 minutes.

 # Hands-on Example